As We Rise: Photography from the Black Atlantic

 Dr. Mark Sealy is interested in the relationships between photography and social change, identity politics, race, and human rights.
 He has been director of Autograph ABP (Association of Black Photographers), UK, since 1991, and has produced numerous artist publications, curated exhibitions, and commissioned photographers and filmmakers worldwide.
 He curated the exhibition From Here to Eternity: Sunil Gupta.
 A Retrospective at the Photographers’ Gallery, London (2020), and Ryerson Image Centre, Toronto (2022); and he is author of the book Decolonising the Camera: Photography in Racial Time (2019).
 Sealy holds a PhD from Durham University, England, and currently serves as Principal Research Fellow Decolonising Photography at University of the Arts London.

 Liz Ikiriko is a Tkaronto/Toronto-based, Nigerian Canadian artist and curator.
-She is assistant curator at the Art Gallery of York University, Toronto, and cocurator of the 13th Rencontres de Bamako/African Biennale of Photography, Mali (2021).
+She is curator of collections and contemporary engagement at the Art Gallery of York University, Toronto, and cocurator of the 13th Rencontres de Bamako/African Biennale of Photography, Mali (2022).
 Her most recent curatorial projects include Is Love a Synonym for Abolition? at Gallery 44, Toronto (2021); ___a lineage of transgression___ at ArtSpace Peterborough, Canada (2020); and The Break, The Wake, The Hold, The Breath at Circuit Gallery, Prefix Institute of Contemporary Art, Toronto (2019).
 Her writing has appeared in Public Journal, MICE Magazine, C Magazine, BlackFlash Magazine, and Akimbo.
 Ikiriko holds an MFA in criticism and curatorial practice from Ontario College of Art and Design University, Toronto.